Legersky/SpatialGraphEmbeddings/README.md

 ![graphs](http://jan.legersky.cz/public_files/spatialGraphEmbeddings/graphs_7and8vert.png "Supported graphs with 7 and 8 vertices")

-If you want to compute the number of embeddings for another minimally rigid graph, please, provide a method `constructEquations_YOUR_GRAPH` with sphere equations in *graphEmbeddings3D.graphEmbedding*, and modify the constructor accordingly.
-For the sampling method, subgraphs suitable for sampling must be added to constructor of *graphEmbeddings3D.algRealEmbeddings*.
-We appreciate if you share your changes in the [GitHub repository](https://github.com/Legersky/SpatialGraphEmbeddings).

 ## Tests
 `python test_6vert.py` runs the sampling method for octahedron

 `python test_7vert.py` verifies that there are edge lengths for G16a, G16b, G24, G32a, G32b and G48 such that all embeddings are real

-`python test_8vert.py` verifies that there are edge lengths G128 and G160 have 128 real embeddings
+`python test_8vert.py` verifies that there are edge lengths such that G128 and G160 have 128, resp.
+132, real embeddings

 ## Sampling
 The scripts in the folder `sampling_scripts` use the proposed method for various graphs and starting edge lengths.